 How do we live our lives moment by moment?
-This enquiry considers how we relate to ourselves and to others, how we parent, do business and interact with our environment.
+This inquiry considers how we relate to ourselves and to others, how we parent, do business and interact with our environment.

 His approach is to ask questions and make statements.
 He asks participants in his meetings to question and see if what he says is true in their own being.
 This approach points to what is already known, but obscured in the ways our nervous system and our thinking function.